 All of us have been watching the emotionally charged events surround a man named George Floyd.
-Our CEO Jim Paparella addressed these events.
-If you haven’t read it you can find it here.
-He reminded us that the impact of racism is trauma.
+Our leadership team addressed these events.
+They reminded us that the impact of racism is trauma.
 Real trauma, sometimes deadly trauma.

 “I tell my students, 'When you get these jobs that you have been so brilliantly trained for, just remember that your real job is that if you are free, you need to free somebody else.
 If you have some power, then your job is to empower somebody else.
 This is not just a grab-bag candy game.” - Toni Morrison, author